kaftanski/fissure-segmentation/README.md

 The nnU-Net baseline was evaluated using `evaluate_nnunet.py`.

 # Citation
-Please cite the following papers if you use parts of this code in your own work:
+If you used code in this repository or found it useful in any way for your research, please cite the following papers:

-- Journal paper for Point Cloud Autoencoder (PC-AE) and comparison of geometric segmentation networks (under review):
+1. Journal paper for Point Cloud Autoencoder (PC-AE) and comparison of geometric segmentation networks (under review):
 ```
 @article{Kaftan2024_FissureSegmentation_IJCARS,
   title={Sparse Keypoint Segmentation of Lung Fissures: Efficient Geometric Deep Learning for Abstracting Volumetric Images},